MicrosoftDocs/sdk-api/sdk-api-src/content/mmdeviceapi/nn-mmdeviceapi-immnotificationclient.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IMMNotificationClient
+ - mmdeviceapi/IMMNotificationClient
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Mmdeviceapi.h
 api_name:
  - IMMNotificationClient
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IMMNotificationClient interface

 ## -description

 The <b>IMMNotificationClient</b> interface provides notifications when an <a href="https://docs.microsoft.com/windows/desktop/CoreAudio/audio-endpoint-devices">audio endpoint device</a> is added or removed, when the state or properties of an endpoint device change, or when there is a change in the default role assigned to an endpoint device.
 Unlike the other interfaces in this section, which are implemented by the MMDevice API system component, an MMDevice API client implements the <b>IMMNotificationClient</b> interface.
 To receive notifications, the client passes a pointer to its <b>IMMNotificationClient</b> interface instance as a parameter to the <a href="https://docs.microsoft.com/windows/desktop/api/mmdeviceapi/nf-mmdeviceapi-immdeviceenumerator-registerendpointnotificationcallback">IMMDeviceEnumerator::RegisterEndpointNotificationCallback</a> method.